NESCent/hip_hack_howto/hackathon-model-descr.md

 The distinguishing characteristics designed to accomplish these objectives can be reduced to a combination of the following three.

-1. **A participant group that balances diversity with homogenity, and that is about 20-30 people in size.** The idea is a group small and homogeneous enough in size and composition that every participant will still interact with everyone else in at least a meaningful
+1. **A participant group that balances diversity with homogeneity, and that is about 20-30 people in size.** The idea is a group small and homogeneous enough in size and composition that every participant will still interact with everyone else in at least a meaningful